In search of a better phone at a mid-range price? You are at the right place.

-Xiaomi Redmi Note 4SD has become my personal favorite mid-range phone at this range.
+Xiaomi Redmi Note 4SD has become my personal favourite mid-range phone in this range.
 My friend and I keep arguing over the Redmi Note 4SD and Coolpad Cool 1, but I am biased.

 The phone has a powerful Snapdragon 625 processor instead of a MediaTek processor, thus providing a little bit of better processing power.
 Besides the processor, Redmi Note 4 Snapdragon has the same 5.5 inch Full HD IPS LCD display and comes with a 4GB of RAM.
 It comes with a 64GB internal storage that can be increased by the addition of a microSD card.